cdktf/cdktf-provider-cloudflare/docs/accessPolicy.typescript.md

 - *Type:* string

 How often a user will be forced to re-authorise.
 Must be in the format `48h` or `2h45m`.
-Defaults to `24h`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.20.0/docs/resources/access_policy#session_duration AccessPolicy#session_duration}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.21.0/docs/resources/access_policy#session_duration AccessPolicy#session_duration}

 ---